Lucas Villalba

-Lucas Hernan Villalba (born 19 August 1994) is an Argentine professional footballer who plays as a left-back for Argentinos Juniors in the Argentine Primera División.
+Lucas Hernán Villalba (born 19 August 1994) is an Argentine professional footballer who plays as either a centre-back or a left-back for Campeonato Brasileiro Série A side Cruzeiro.

 Career

 Club

 Villalba started his career with Independiente, making his debut in the 2012–13 Argentine Primera División season against Godoy Cruz.
 He then moved to Atlético Tucumán in 2016 on loan and subsequently played 22 times in the Argentine Primera División.
 On 10 January 2017, Villalba joined fellow Primera División side Huracán on loan.